U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The National Environmental Policy Act of 1969 (NEPA) establishes a public, interdisciplinary framework for Federal decision-making and ensures that agencies (BLM and all other agencies) take environmental factors into account when considering Federal actions.
 NEPA does not mandate protection of the environment.
 Instead, it requires agencies to follow a process in making decisions and to disclose the information/data that was used to support those decisions.
 For a detailed description of this process, please link here.

 Categorical Exclusions (CX) - a CX is used for an action that has been determined to no have a significant effect on the quality of the human environment, therefore neither an EA or EIS is required.

 Determination of NEPA Adequacy (DNA) - a DNA is used when an action is in conformance with the land use plan and has been adequately analyzed in an existing EA or EIS.

-All EA's will be made available for a 30-day public review and comment period.
+In the Carson City District, all EA's are made available for a 15-day or 30-day public review and comment period.
 Afterwards, the Authorized Official will sign a Finding of No Significant Impact and Decision Record.
 This decision is subject to a 30-day appeal period.

 For more information contact:

 The Carson City District Office has implemented an electronic and searchable database called ePlanning.
 This database enables users to search for a specific project/NEPA action by name, or search through a larger database of projects on a State-wide or BLM-wide basis.